abbr/BillEase/README.md

 -h|--charges_list_name=<string>
 	Name of charges list if renamed.
 -n|--account_columns_to_copy=<string>
-	Name of custom column in accounts list to copy over to charges list.
+	Name of custom column in accounts list to copy over to charges list in the format
+	<source_name>[:<target_name>].
+Target name can be omitted if same as source name.
+	The column name is not display name, but rather internal field name which you can find in the Field url query parameter when opening the column definition in list settings.
 	Multiple columns can be defined by adding this option multiple times.
-The column must have been defined in both accounts and charges lists identically in terms of type and name.
+The column type in both accounts and charges lists must match.
 If a column is also copied from rate or consumption list, the precedence of overriding in descending order is: consumption, rate, account.
 -t|--rate_columns_to_copy=<string>
-	Name of custom column in rates list to copy over to charges list.
+	Name of custom column in rates list to copy over to charges list in the format <source_name>
+	[:<target_name>].
+Target name can be omitted if same as source name.
+	The column name is not display name, but rather internal field name which you can find in the Field url query parameter when opening the column definition in list settings.
 	Multiple columns can be	defined by adding this option multiple times.
-The column must have been defined in both rates and charges lists identically in terms of type and name.
+The column type	in both rates and charges lists	must match.
 If a column is also copied from account or consumption list, the precedence of overriding in descending order is: consumption, rate,	account.
 -s|--consumption_columns_to_copy=<string>
-    Name of custom column in consumptions list to copy over to charges list.
+	Name of custom column in consumptions list to copy over to charges list in the format
+	<source_name>[:<target_name>].
+Target name can be omitted if same as source name.
+	The column name is not display name, but rather internal field name which you can find in the Field url query parameter when opening the column definition in list settings.
 	Multiple columns can be defined by adding this option multiple times.
-The column must have been defined in both consumptions and charges lists identically in terms of type and name.
+The column type in both consumptions and charges lists must match.
 If a column is also copied from account or rate list, the precedence of overriding in descending order is: consumption, rate, account.

 Examples: